vikaba/AirQuality/README.md

 # AirQuality

 This is the project I created for my Fall 2017 DS4100 class.
 Below are all of the steps I took in the project.
 The actual code is contained in the R notebook in this repository.
+A video presentation of this project can be found <a href="https://youtu.be/zO5I3hTOqkI">here</a>.

 <h2> Introduction + Purpose </h2>
 <p> For this project, I wanted to create a linear regression model for different population demographics by US location and respective air quality in that location.